01Fable 5

 uifast1m context

-Easily the best at UI and front-end work.
+Still one of the best at UI and front-end work.
 Nicest to talk to: natural, fluid, pleasant.
 1M token context window.
 Fast, prone to action.
 Very expensive on API, incredible value on a subscription.

 Best at UI and frontend code